 For one week, scholarship winners will work in serious, yet supportive and fun, workshops led by professional, published authors such as (in past years) Lewis Robinson, Jeffrey Thomson, Gretchen Legler, Pat O’Donnell, Nathaniel Teal Minton, Kristen Case, and former Maine Poet Laureate Wesley McNair.

-We are thrilled to announce Caneel Cheskin has been awarded the inaugural Ilgenfritz Scholarship to Longfellow Young Writers’ Workshop.
-Caneel has received a full scholarship to attend the Longfellow Young Writers’ Workshop at the University of Maine at Farmington in July.
+Caneel Cheskin has been awarded the inaugural Ilgenfritz Scholarship to Longfellow Young Writers’ Workshop.
+Caneel has received a full scholarship to attend the young writers’ workshop at the University of Maine at Farmington in July.

-Caneel is a rising senior at Belfast Area High School.
+Cheskin is a rising senior at Belfast Area High School.
 She has been writing since sixth grade and is an aspiring novelist, and has been writing since about sixth grade.
-Caneel specializes in fantasy and science fiction, and has twice placed in her school’s writing contest.
+Cheskin specializes in fantasy and science fiction, and has twice placed in her school’s writing contest.
 She hopes to major in English and/or creative writing in college.

 + Workshop fee for entire week